What Is The Oklahoma Drill In Football?

 The Oklahoma drill is used during practice to teach football tackling techniques such as: tackling on the move, penetration, hitting low, hitting high, hitting with your head up, etc.

-This drill should be monitored by the coaching staff as close as possible.
+The coaching staff should monitor this drill as closely as possible.
 Big collisions often happen in the Oklahoma drill, which gets teammates excited.
 However, the goal of the Oklahoma drill is to put players in live tackling situations without risking injury.

 The Oklahoma drill is widely criticized because of its high injury rate and high rate of contact.
 If teams decide to do a 2v2 setup, there will be contact between the linebacker and running back 99% of the time.